pierre-rouleau/pel/doc/pel-manual.rst

   The last one is the location of the "pelpa" directory inside the pel project, in the location you selected when you `cloned PEL`_

+- Section 2 adds the location of the *pel* directory to Emacs ``load-path`` to allow Emacs to find all PEL Emacs Lisp files.
+This should be the directory where you downloaded pEL.
-- Section 2 adds the location of the *utils* directory to Emacs ``load-path`` to allow Emacs to find the single file Emacs libraries PEL uses.
+- Section 3 adds the location of the *utils* directory to Emacs ``load-path`` to allow Emacs to find the single file Emacs libraries PEL uses.
-- Section 3 tells Emacs to store its customization form inside a file called "~./emacs.d/emacs-customization.el".
+- Section 4 tells Emacs to store its customization form inside a file called "~./emacs.d/emacs-customization.el".
 If you already have Emacs customization inside your current init.el file, copy it inside that new file.
   Emacs customization is the full content of the ``(custom-set-variables ...)`` form.